 Hong Kong SAR does not impose income tax based on an individual’s total income.
 Instead, the three main types of income derived by individuals are taxed under different income taxes.
-That is, business or trading profits are taxed under profits tax, income from employment, office or pension is taxed under salaries tax, and rental income from immovable property is taxed under property tax.
-The residence status of an individual is not a determinative factor in examining his/her liability to salaries tax except in a tax treaty context.
+That is, business or trading profits are taxed under profits tax, income from employment, office, or pension is taxed under salaries tax, and rental income from immovable property is taxed under property tax.
+The residence status of an individual is not a determinative factor in examining one's liability to salaries tax except in a tax treaty context.

 Territorial basis of taxation

 A person’s residence, domicile or citizenship is not relevant in determining liability to Hong Kong salaries tax under the domestic law.
 The term ‘resident’ is defined in each of the comprehensive double tax agreements (CDTAs) signed by Hong Kong SAR and is used in applying a CDTA.